TAMMY GEORGE | HEAD COACH

 George and her husband David, who is an engineer for General Electric, live in Zirconia, N.C.

-Johnette Walker is in her first season as an assistant coach for the USC Upstate women’s basketball team.
+Dylan Auman is in his first season as an assistant coach with the USC Upstate women's basketball program.